 \subsection{Description of chemical kinetic model}

-As opposed to thermochemical equilibrium models, which predict the chemical state of a planet's atmosphere by minimising the Gibbs free energy of the system, chemical kinetic models necessitate integrating the system of differential equations representing each considered reactions until a steady-state is reached.
+As opposed to thermochemical equilibrium models, which predict the chemical state of a planet's atmosphere by minimising the Gibbs free energy of the system, chemical kinetic models necessitate integrating the system of differential equations representing each considered reaction until a steady state is reached.
 The continuity equation (Equation \ref{eq:diseq}) describes the temporal evolution of the abundance of each species $i$, considering a one-dimensional plane-parallel atmosphere.

 where $n_i$, $P_i$ and $L_i$ are the number density (cm$^{-3}$), production rate and loss rate of species $i$ (cm$^{-3}$.s$^{-1}$), $z$ is the vertical coordinate of the atmosphere, and $\phi_i$ is the vertical flux for species $i$ which has the form of a diffusion equation given in Equation \ref{eq:diffu}.